Direct payments in Northern Ireland

 Find out how direct payments work in Northern Ireland and how you can apply for them.

-- You are here: Northern Ireland: Personal budgets and direct payments
+- You are here: Direct payments in Northern Ireland

 - What can direct payments be used for in Northern Ireland?